 WHERE YOU’LL STAY

 You’ll stay at the Lenox, a comfortable guest house in the heart of Cape Town.
 Built in the old Cape Dutch style, the Lenox is characterful and spacious.
-It has a garden with a barbeque area, a large dining room, and several other communal spaces.
-Shared bedrooms take four to eight people, and there are plenty of single rooms available as well (at an extra fee).
+It has a large dining room, several other communal spaces, shared bedrooms, and there are single rooms available as well (at an extra fee).
 You’ll be walking distance from a wide range of shops, cafes and restaurants, and at a great spot for some of the touristy highlights Cape Town has to offer as well.
 (As well as for views of Table Mountain!)

 You’ll stay at a comfortable lodge in the heart of Livingstone.
 We can offer you dorm or single rooms, and you’ll have use of a great number of facilities, including common areas, a bar, and a large pool.
 You’ll be walking distance to shops and restaurants, and a short drive to the Zambezi River and the Victoria Falls.
 You can opt for a shared or single room, depending on your budget.

 DATES & RATES